Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Empirical analysis

 \subsection{Methods}

+The general structure of generating the alignment for an utterance with confidence intervals proceeded as follows.
+First, each of the 10 previously trained models are used to create independent alignments for the utterance, using interpolation.
+Then, in the output representing the ensemble, for each boundary, the median from the 10 models' output for that boundary is selected as the point estimate of the boundary.
+As previously discussed, the 2nd lowest and 9th highest boundary values from the 10 models' output were then selected as the low and high ends of the boundary region, respectively.
+This process of selecting the median and interval points is repeated for each boundary for the utterance, and then the output files for the alignment are written to disk.
+During alignment, the interpolation technique from \citet{kelleyMasonAlbertaPhoneticSegmenter2024} was used on each model before ensembling to enhance the boundary placement accuracy and precision.

-Two types of alignments were made.
-The first was set up to use the transcriptions given in the annotations for TIMIT and Buckeye, with the label foldings used in \citet{kelleyMasonAlbertaPhoneticSegmenter2024}.
-This process was performed by creating a dictionary following the format of the Carnegie Mellon University (CMU) Pronunciation Dictionary \citep{lenzoCMUPronouncingDictionary2013}, where the headwords were the filenames and the pronunciations were the segment strings in the files.
-The text annotations for the files were then just the filenames.
+Alignment was made using the reference transcriptions given in the annotations for TIMIT and Buckeye, with the label foldings used in \citet{kelleyMasonAlbertaPhoneticSegmenter2024}, (e.g., folding all instances of TIMIT [k] closure, indicated \textlangle{}kcl\textrangle, into the [k] label).
 The error was calculated as both mean and median absolute error.